Feeds are not just for nutrition, they can also give comfort and reassurance to your baby.

 - dance slowly with your baby in your arms

-- play white noise in the background: the vacuum, washing machine, radio static or running water would work
+- play white noise in the background - this could be the vacuum, washing machine, radio static or running water

 - a change of scenery - move to a different room